Doki Doki Literature Club!

-Doki Doki Literature Club! (sometimes abbreviated as DDLC) is a 2017 visual novel video game developed by Team Salvato for personal computers.
-The story follows a student who reluctantly joins his high school's literature club at the insistence of his friend Sayori, and is given the option to romantically pursue her, Yuri, or Natsuki.
+Doki Doki Literature Club!
+(DDLC) is a 2017 visual novel video game developed by Team Salvato for personal computers and mobile phones.
+The story follows a student who reluctantly joins his high school's literature club at the insistence of his friend Sayori, and is given the option to pursue her or the other club members, Yuri and Natsuki, romantically.
 Club president Monika also features heavily in the game's plot.
 The game features a non-traditional plot structure with multiple endings and unlockable cutscenes with each of the main characters.
 Although it initially appears to be a light-hearted dating simulator, it is a metafictional psychological horror game that extensively breaks the fourth wall.

 The game was developed by Team Salvato, an American independent game studio, in an estimated two-year period by a team led by Dan Salvato, previously known for his modding work as part of Project M. According to Salvato, the inspiration for the game came from his mixed feelings toward anime and a fascination for surreal and unsettling experiences.
 The game was released as freeware for Linux, macOS, and Windows, initially distributed through itch.io, and later became available on Steam.
+It was released on iOS and Android on December 10, 2025.

 Doki Doki Literature Club! received positive critical attention for its successful use of horror elements and unconventional nature within the visual novel genre.
-The game also inspired various internet memes and achieved a large online following.
-In June 2018, a moral panic occurred over the game in the United Kingdom following the suicides of two individuals.
+The game also inspired various Internet memes and achieved a large online following.
 An expanded version of the game, titled Doki Doki Literature Club Plus!, was released as a premium game in 2021 for PCs as well as the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S home consoles.
 It received generally positive reviews, with praise for its side stories and gameplay on consoles, but some criticism for its lack of changes.